menu icon

 To make the base

 Grease and line your springform pan.
-Crush up your biscuits into fine crumbs, either by breaking up and blitzing in a food processor.
-Or if you don't have one you can put them in a plastic bag on a chopping board, cover with a tea towel and carefully bash with a rolling pin.
-At a pinch a heavy small heavy-based saucepan works to!
+Crush up your biscuits into fine crumbs, either by breaking them up or blitzing them in a food processor.
+Or if you don't have one you can put them in a plastic bag on a chopping board, cover it with a tea towel and carefully bash it with a rolling pin.
+At a pinch, a heavy small heavy-based saucepan works too!

 Lined springform pan.